ravigajul/Cypress/README.md

 2. Add cypress configuration in cypress/plugins/index.js
 3. create a configuration for plugin by adding cypress-cucumber-preprocessor to package.json
 4. 3.1.
 The .feature file will use steps definitions from a directory with the same name as your .feature file.
+5. Execute the cucumber feature like in a similar way by opening cypress runner  npx cypress open